dunzeng/dunzeng/README.md

 ### Hi there 👋

 I'm currently an AI researcher at OPPO Research Institute, studying data-centric techniques for LLMs.

-Some facts about me:
+Here are some facts about me:

 - 🤔 I’m currently working on multi-modal LLMs for information retrieval, evaluating my theoretical works in real-world applications.
 - 🌱 I’m interested in Federated Learning and Distributed Optimization Theory.
 - ⚡  I was a research intern in Pengcheng Lab, Tencent AI Lab, and Bytedance Data.